ultrasound probe

 After your ultrasound, you can expect to get back to your normal activities immediately.
 There are no known risks associated with ultrasound scans, making them a safe and convenient diagnostic tool.

 The ultrasound technician will clean off any remaining gel from your skin, and you’ll be free to dress and leave the clinic as soon as you’re ready.
-If you had a full bladder for the scan, you’ll be able to empty it.
+If you had a full bladder for the scan, you’d be able to use the facilities right away.

 How and when you’ll receive your results